tech-writing/rapporto/docs/guide/slack.md

 ```bash
 export SLACK_TOKEN='xoxb-your-slack-bot-token'
 ```
-or use the `--slack-token` command-line option.
+or use the `--api-token` command-line option.

 ### Export conversation